CYCU-AIoT-System-Lab/Microcontroller-Experiment/w3/ADC-Continuous_Potentiometer-Experiment_Steps.md

 ## Homework 3-1

-Objective: Use potentiometer to change displaying measured voltage.
+Objective: Use potentiometer to display measured voltage.

 Hint: